-You can see from the factors that court will look at to determine if you are eligible to receive an award of spousal support while your case is pending and if you are a stay-at-home mom or dad the court will take that into consideration.
+You can see from the factors that the court will look at to determine if you are eligible to receive an award of spousal support while your case is pending and if you are a stay-at-home mom or dad the court will take that into consideration.

 For example, If you have been home with children for several years, the court will not now require you to immediately go out and obtain employment.
 Some time will be given for any transition back to work that may be required.
-If you have been a stay-at-home mom but have an advanced degree the court may require you to at some point go back to work, depending on course on your age and health and your degree.
-If you have been unemployed during a long period of time during the marriage, again, the court will not require you to immediately go find employment but will review any training and education you have as well as your work history and current health conditions.
+If you have been a stay-at-home mom but have an advanced degree the court may require you to at some point go back to work, depending on course on your age and health, and your degree.
+If you have been unemployed for a long period of time during the marriage, again, the court will not require you to immediately go find employment but will review any training and education you have as well as your work history and current health conditions.
 Many things are relevant when it comes to an award of maintenance.

 Court Determines the Amount of Temporary Support

 If a court determines that you should receive an award of spousal support based on the factors and review of your motion for support, the parties’ financial affidavits and supporting documents, the court will then proceed to determine the amount of temporary support you should receive during the pendency of the case or if at the end of the case, not only the amount but the duration – how long you will receive the payments.
-There are guidelines in place for most cases that once you plug in the income of each party and the length of the marriage, an amount of maintenance is calculated.
-This calculation is often used during the pendency of the case as a good gage of the maintenance amount that is appropriate.
+There are support guidelines in place for most cases that once you plug in the income of each party and the length of the marriage, an amount of maintenance is calculated.
+This calculation is often used during the pendency of the case as a good gauge of the maintenance amount that is appropriate.
 The calculator is designed to balance the needs of one spouse and the other spouse’s ability to pay.